 - Finalist, AACR-ASCO Methods in Clinical Cancer Research

 Dr. Fabian Johnston Has a Personal Approach to Medicine

 Johnston takes great pride in his family-centric approach to medicine, going beyond the traditional clinical relationship when treating patients diagnosed with abdominal cancers.

 “Cancer is a family disease.
 It affects not just the individual, but the family as a whole,” Johnston said.
 “As a patient, you’re part of my family, and we’re part of one team.
 You’re the quarterback.
 I’m the coach.
 And our job is to try and score a touchdown and beat this horrible disease.”

 Johnston developed his family philosophy to treatment early in his career — much of it during his nine years as an assistant professor of surgery at the Medical College of Wisconsin.

-He joined Johns Hopkins in 2016 as an associate professor, returning closer to many members of his own extended family.
+When he joined Johns Hopkins in 2016 as an associate professor, he talked about moving closer to many members of his own extended family.

 “We, in the medical field, often don’t address the other needs that cancer patients can have,” Johnston said.
 “We often talk about medical symptoms and disease, but not enough about how they are doing, the psycho-social aspects of care, the spiritual needs of a family.
 That’s part of my philosophy.
 I look forward to taking care of a patient and his family in my clinic.”